ABCDs Of Water Safety

 The first line of defense is to install and use "Layers of Protection."

 Perimeter fences must be non-climbable, four-sided, and a up to 60 inches high.

 Gates must be closed and never propped open.

 Doors, windows, and gates must be locked, self-closing, and self-latching.

 Tables / chairs / planters must be moved away from the pool.

 Floating toys, balls, and sinking toys left in the pool can enticing to children.

 Enroll your children in swimming lessons until they have mastered the four competitive strokes, treading water, sidestroke, and floating. .

-Poles, ring buoy, rescue tube, first aid kit, and cell phone.
+Reaching pole, ring buoy, rescue tubes, first aid kit, and cell phone.
+Stay away from Drains.

 Keep a cell phone by the pool for emergencies.

 Post 911 emergency number, home phone number, and address on phones near the pool.

 Purchase a lightening detector or get out of the water when threatening weather looms.